-Learning Area: Health & Physical Education Cost: \$70
+Health & Physical Education

-Girls Multisports is designed to encourage maximum participation and improve fitness levels.
-The emphasis in this class is to promote healthy lifestyle habits without excessive competition in the comfort of a safe and non-judgemental environment.
+Year 9 Girls Multisports is designed to encourage maximum participation and improve fitness levels.
+The emphasis in this class is to promote healthy lifestyle habits without excessive competition in the comfort of a safe and non-judgemental, female-only environment.
 Students will have access to other selected workouts that are on offer at many local fitness centres and gyms in the wider community.

-This option is designed exclusively for girls, engaging in a wide range of activities such as:
+This course is designed exclusively for girls, engaging in a wide range of activities such as:

 - Netball

 - Badminton

 - Indoor Beach Volleyball

-- AFL Rec Footy
+- AFL

-- Racquet Sports.
+- Racquet Sports